ambish-creature/KCISLK_discord_verification_bot/README.md

 ## Cloning the Repository & cd the directory & creating `.env` file & Installing Dependencies
 `Bash` / `macOS` / `Lunix` users:
-Open your `terminal` with root and run the following command:
+Open your `terminal` with root / administrator and run the following command:

 ```bash
 git clone https://github.com/ambish-creature/a_test-discord-bot.git && cd a_test-discord-bot; \